-Leg cramps at night, or nocturnal leg cramps (NLCs), are common and can occur due to inactivity during the day, tired muscles, or certain medical conditions.
+Leg cramps at night, or nocturnal leg cramps (NLCs), can occur due to inactivity during the day, tired muscles, or certain medical conditions.
+Stretching and massaging the leg or applying heat may help relieve discomfort.
+Medication may also help in some cases.

 NLCs, also called charley horses, are uncontrolled spasms in the muscles of the leg that may be painful.
 The spasms typically occur in the calf muscles, though they may also appear in the thighs or feet.